FrostSparkle/Frozen_Game/README.md

 ## Getting Started

+The game loads its data files with `fetch`, so it needs to be served from a local web server (opening `index.html` directly with `file://` will show a blank scene).

+### Quick Start (Node.js)

-1. Open `index.html` in a web browser (Chrome, Firefox, Edge, etc.)
+1. Open a terminal in the `App` folder.
-2. The game will load automatically
+2. Run `npx --yes http-server -p 8080`.
+3. When the server starts, visit `http://localhost:8080/index.html` in your browser.
-3. Click on characters to hear them speak
-4. Use the "Wardrobe" button to dress up characters
-5. Navigate between scenes using the Previous/Next buttons or scene thumbnails
+4. Click on characters to hear them speak, use the “Wardrobe” button to dress them up, and navigate scenes with the Previous/Next buttons or thumbnails.

+### Other Options

+- `python -m http.server 8080` (if Python is installed), then visit `http://localhost:8080/index.html`.
+- VS Code's “Live Server” extension or any static file server you prefer.

 ## Game Features